dougtoppin/quickstart-redhat-openshift/README.md

 **Important**
 This Quick Start will allocate from your subscription entitlements.
 Before you use this ensure that you will not be taking them away from a pool that needs to be available for your company usage.

 It is a good idea to go to your Red Hat account portal and ensure that your hosts and subscription entitlements have been removed after you are finished with this exercise and your instances have been terminated.

-If you do not already have access to a Red Hat account then go to the following to register and get access
+If you do not already have access to a Red Hat account then go to the following to register and get access (note that that may require a non-personal email address for registration)

 [https://www.redhat.com/wapps/eval/index.html?evaluation_id=1026](https://www.redhat.com/wapps/eval/index.html?evaluation_id=1026)